 Butterflies are a well recognised indicator of habitat quality, ecosystem function and health and can be used as an early warning system for environmental change.
 As a key part of the food chain a diversity and abundance of butterflies will promote greater diversity and abundance of animals at the top trophic level (e.g., wild cats) and any changes in the environment and forest health that results in detriment to butterfly populations will have significant negative impacts on other wildlife.

-This project involves live trapping butterflies by the use of canopy traps suspended from trees within the forest at different heights.
-The traps are baited and checked daily and butterflies are handled for identification.
 This work is conducted only in the dry season due to damage caused by rainfall and typically therefore runs between October/November and May/June.

 Leaf litter frog diversity and abundance